pic pic

 • a refers to the vector created (i.e., the task's output).

-For tasks that perform actions but don't return any output, we can use either the function wait or the macro @sync.
+Alternatively, for tasks that perform actions without returning a value, we can use either the function wait or the macro @sync.
 The function wait works analogously to fetch, except that it doesn't return any value.
-Instead, the macro @sync requires enclosing all operations to be synchronized using the keywords begin and end.
+For its part, the macro @sync requires enclosing all the operations to be synchronized between the keywords begin and end.

 To illustrate, consider a mutating function.
-Such functions are suitable as examples, since they modify the contents of a collection in place, without producing a return value.
+Such functions are suitable examples for both cases, since they don't return a value.

 x = rand(10); y = rand(10)